 It was discussed whether a program that requires reporting nitrogen concentration in groundwater might provide a disincentive for farmers to use high-nitrate water.
-The Panel members believe that there should be no dis-incentive to pump high-nitrate water, and coalitions and Regional Water Boards must be especially careful to finesse guidelines that emphasis this point.
+The Panel members believe that there should be no dis-incentive to pump high-nitrate water, and coalitions and Regional Boards must be especially careful to finesse guidelines that emphasis this point.

-The recommended data collection/reporting effort seeks basic information, aggregated over the course of one year (e.g., calendar year or crop year), on a reporting unit scale.
-This effort purposefully limits data collection to basic information that can be easily obtained and all farmers need and should be knowledgeable of as part of their nutrient management.
-The data collected should be:
+The recommended data collection effort seeks three basic types of information, aggregated over the course of one year (e.g., calendar year), on a farm scale.

-- 1. Crop (e.g., lettuce, wheat, almond) - Crop acreage (acres) The crop acreage is the total acreage on which a specific crop is grown.
+- 1. Crop (e.g., lettuce, wheat, almond) - 2.
+Crop acreage (acres) - The crop acreage is the total acreage on which a specific crop is grown.
 If three different crops are grown in succession on the same field, this field's acreage is used to compute the nitrogen inputs for each of the three different crops.
-Nitrogen inputs to multiple plantings of the same crop are aggregated over the year. - 3.
-Nitrogen applications for each crop (lbs/acre) including organic applications (e.g., manure, compost), synthetic fertilizer applications, and nitrogen in irrigation water.
+Nitrogen inputs to multiple plantings of the same crop are aggregated over the year. - Nitrogen applications for each crop (lbs/acre) including organic applications (e.g., manure, compost), synthetic fertilizer applications, and nitrogen in irrigation water.
 This requires separate estimation and documentation of these three nitrogen sources.